Perfect Strangers (2016 film): Remakes

 As of December 2017, remakes were underway in Qatar and Sweden.

 In February 2017, The Weinstein Company acquired the rights to an English-language remake.
-In December 2019, Issa Rae was announced to write and star in the US remake.
-Rae will produce the film along with Spyglass Media Group, a subsidiary of Lantern Entertainment, which acquired the assets of The Weinstein Company after its bankruptcy.
+In December 2019, Issa Rae was announced to write, star in, and produce the US remake with Spyglass Media Group, a subsidiary of Lantern Entertainment, which acquired the assets of The Weinstein Company after its bankruptcy.
+In December 2023, producer Tarak Ben Ammar revealed that his Eagle Pictures was working on the remake with Italian filmmaker Carlo Carlei set to direct the film.
+Rae was no longer attached to star.